freenas/freenas-docs/userguide/jails.rst

 |ui-options| :menuselection:`--> Delete`
 to delete the storage.

-.. warning:: It is important to realize that added storage is just a pointer to the selected storage directory on the %brand% system.
+.. warning:: Remember that added storage is just a pointer to the selected storage directory on the %brand% system.
 It does **not** copy that data to the jail.
    **Files that are deleted from the**